Vancouver Canucks: Dave Nonis era (2004–2008)

 Upon the resolution of the labour dispute between NHL players and owners, new gameplay rules were set in place for the 2005–06 season that were intended to benefit skilled players and generate more goal-scoring.
 As the Canucks' basis of success in previous seasons was built on playing a fast-paced, high-scoring style of play, expectations for the team were high going into the season.
-However, the team failed to qualify for the playoffs, completing the regular season ninth place in the West.
+However, the team failed to qualify for the playoffs, completing the regular season ninth place in the conference.
 The first line of Naslund, Bertuzzi and Morrison suffered offensively, as all three players recorded decreased points totals.
-Head Coach Marc Crawford later recalled the campaign as a turning point for the team's offensive leadership as the Sedin twins began their rise to stardom, matching the top line's production.
+Head coach Marc Crawford later recalled the campaign as a turning point for the team's offensive leadership as the Sedin twins began their rise to stardom, matching the top line's production.
 Crawford was fired in the off-season and replaced with Alain Vigneault, who had been coach of the team's American Hockey League (AHL) affiliate, the Manitoba Moose.
 Three days after Vigneault's hiring, Nonis dealt Bertuzzi to the Florida Panthers, ending the "West Coast Express" era.
-(Naslund and Morrison would leave the team two years later.)
 In return, the Canucks received All-Star goaltender Roberto Luongo as part of a six-player trade.
 With the acquisition of Luongo, Cloutier was traded away to the Los Angeles Kings.

 With widespread changes to team personnel in 2006–07, the Canucks won the Northwest Division title for the second time in three seasons.
 In his first season with the Canucks, Luongo was nominated for the Hart Memorial and Vezina Trophies.
 He also tied Bernie Parent for the second-most wins in a single-season by an NHL goaltender, with 47.
 The Canucks opened the 2007 playoffs with a quadruple-overtime win against the Dallas Stars.
 Ending at the 138-minute mark, the game was the longest in club history and the sixth-longest in NHL history.
 The Canucks also set a league record for shots against in one game, allowing 76.
 Vancouver won the series in seven games despite a lack of goal-scoring; Stars goaltender Marty Turco recorded three shutouts in the series and equalled the league record for most shutouts in a playoff series.
 Advancing to the second round, the team was defeated in five games by the Anaheim Ducks, who went on to win the Stanley Cup that year.
-Following the playoffs, Head Coach Vigneault received the Jack Adams Award.
+Following the playoffs, head coach Vigneault received the Jack Adams Award.

 Suffering numerous injuries to players in the 2007–08 season, the Canucks struggled and finished three points out of a playoff spot.
 The final game of the season, a 7–1 loss to the Calgary Flames, marked Trevor Linden's last NHL game, as the former Canucks' all-time leading scorer retired.
 Having missed the playoffs for the second time in three years, the team underwent numerous personnel changes in the off-season.